EnisseNd/PersonalPortfolio/README.md

 ### This is my personal portfolio website, made during y/cs catalyst.

 ## Info
-### It contains facts about me, and links to the projects I've done so far.
+### This personal portfolio contains facts about me and links to the projects I've done so far.